• farrago •

 Part of Speech: Noun

-Meaning: A disorganized assortment, hotchpotch, salmagundi, miscellany, clumsy mixture, gallimaufry, or jumble of odds and ends.
+Meaning: A disorganized jumble of things, an assortment, hotchpotch, salmagundi, miscellany, clumsy mixture, gallimaufry, or jumble of odds and ends.

 Notes: Back in the 16th century two adjectives emerged that I rather like: farraginous and farraginary.
-They have not stood up well against the tramping of time, but I can easily imagine a farraginous (farraginary) speech made up of nothing more than bits and pieces from the speaker's life.
-In the US, an E is usually added to the plural, farragoes.
-Elsewhere bit of adornment is foregone and the plural is simply farragos.
+They have not stood up well against the tramping of time, but I can easily imagine a farraginous (or farraginary) speech made up of nothing more than bits and pieces from the speaker's life.
+An E is usually added to the plural, farragoes, but this bit of adornment may be foregone and we may write simply farragos.

 In Play: If you think about it, the US is a farrago of cultures from all over the world: "We found ourselves to be such a farrago of nationalities, we decided to put together an international fair for the benefit of the entire city."
 We also find farragoes all around the house: "Dinner tonight will be a farrago of leftovers; I needed to clean out the refrigerator."

 Word History: Today's Good Word is simply Latin farrago "mixed fodder, a hodgepodge", removed from that language and served as is.
 This word was derived from far, farris "spelt", the Latin remains of Proto-Indo-European bhares- "barley".
 The root of the Latin word can also be seen in farina, also borrowed from Latin.
 In Old English this same PIE stem picked up a common suffix, -lik "like" (today -ly, as in friendly, commonly) and emerged as bærlic "barley-like", then went on to become barley itself.
 The name for the place for storing barley came to be Modern English barn.
 (We will offer no farrago of words but a pointed word of thanks to Ed Pellicciotti for suggesting today's Good Word.)